sim-oo/Opencart_API_testing/README.md

-This is an API Testing project using postamn
+This is an API Testing project using postman